konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

 **Difficulty:** Medium

-**Goal:** Learn how to create a custom Categorization AI with manually defined architecture.
+**Goal:** Learn how to create a custom Categorization AI with manually defined architecture and save it in a Bento containerized format.

 ---